+As markets become increasingly globalized, businesses need to protect their trademarks not just within the borders of the United States, but also around the world.
 There are two common ways for U.S. trademark applicants to register abroad: the Madrid Protocol and the Community Trademark system.

-The Madrid Protocol is a system that allows an applicant to file simultaneous registration applications in any of the 88 nations that belong to the Madrid Protocol treaty.
+The Madrid Protocol is a system that allows an applicant to file simultaneous registration applications in any of the 90 nations that belong to the Madrid Protocol treaty.
 You can find a listing of all member nations at the World Intellectual Property Organization (WIPO) website.
 The Madrid Protocol, adopted in the United States in November 2003, is administered by the WIPO and is considered a more efficient and less expensive route for simultaneous registration of several foreign marks.

 For example, if you apply to register in Denmark and Estonia but are rejected in Estonia, it will not affect the status of your application in Denmark.
 Only if the basic registration (the U.S. registration) is abandoned or declared invalid within the first five years of the international registration will the other registrations be terminated.

-The Community Trademark is a method of registering for a trademark that is good in the 27 European countries that belong to the European Union (Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia, Slovak Republic, Spain, Sweden, and the United Kingdom).
-To qualify for Community Trademark status, the proposed mark must be acceptable in all countries.
-If your application is rejected by even one country, you must file separate national applications for trademark registration in each country.
+The Community Trademark is a method of registering for a trademark that is good in the 27 European countries that belong to the European Union: Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovenia, Slovak Republic, Spain, Sweden, and the United Kingdom.(Note, however, that the United Kingdom has announced its intention to leave the European Union, and no separate guidance on its international trademark protocol has yet been issued.)

 Unlike a trademark issued under the Madrid Protocol, the CTM is good throughout the European Union nations and can be enforced throughout the EU.
 So, instead of having to file separate lawsuits in each member nation, you can file one lawsuit for infringement in many nations.